 Shouldn’t every CA be doing the same?
 Here’s how an online presence can benefit a CA business:

-1. To create a niche market
+1. Creating a website helps reach a niche market audience

 Very often, most CAs want to do everything and often end up doing little.
 They spend hours communicating with all kinds of clients who have diverse requirements but need to know that focusing on a particular set of clients could be more profitable.